pmmmwh/react-refresh-webpack-plugin/README.md

 };
 ```

-> Starting from version `0.1.13`, `swc-loader` will detect the `development` option based on the current Webpack mode.
+> Starting from version `0.1.13`, `swc-loader` will set the `development` option based on Webpack's `mode` option.
 > `swc` won't enable fast refresh when `development` is `false`.

 </details>

 ### Overlay Integration

-This plugin integrates with the most common Webpack HMR solutions to surface errors during development using an overlay.
+This plugin integrates with the most common Webpack HMR solutions to surface errors during development -
+in the form of an error overlay.

 By default, `webpack-dev-server` is used,
 but you can set the [`overlay.sockIntegration`](docs/API.md#sockintegration) option to match what you're using.